ShashindaE/PMTraders/CONTRIBUTING.md

 ## Coding style

-Saleor uses various tools to maintain a common coding style and help with development.
+pmtraders uses various tools to maintain a common coding style and help with development.
 To install all the development tools, use [uv](https://docs.astral.sh/uv/):

 ```shell
 uv sync
 ```

-Saleor uses the [pre-commit](https://pre-commit.com/#install) tool to check and automatically fix any formatting issue before creating a git commit.
+pmtraders uses the [pre-commit](https://pre-commit.com/#install) tool to check and automatically fix any formatting issue before creating a git commit.

 Run the following command to install pre-commit into your git hooks and have it run on every commit: